communitiesuk/funding-service-design-assessment/README.md

 ## Unit & Accessibility Testing

-To run all tests including aXe accessibility tests (using Chrome driver for Selenium) in a development environment run:
+To run all tests including aXe accessibility tests (using Chrome driver for Selenium) in a development environment run the following in your venv:

     pytest